neotypes/neotypes/site/src/main/mdoc/driver_session_transaction.md

 A `Session` provides a context for performing operations _(`Transactions`)_ over the database.
 You may need as many as concurrent operations you want to have.
 A `Transaction` is a logical container for an atomic unit of work.
 Only one transaction may exist in a `Session` at any point in time.

+## Session thread safety

+Unlike its **Java** counterpart, `neotypes.Session` is thread safe.
+We achieve that by using a simple locking mechanism that ensures only one `Transaction` can be created `Session`.
+If you want / need to run multiple queries concurrently then you need to create multiple `Sessions` and load-balance the petitions across them yourself.

+> **Note**: For all _pure_ effects, the blocking of the locks is semantic _(meaning no real thread was blocked)_.
+For `Future` we do a _best effort_ by using `scala.concurrent.blocking` to notify the EC that the following action will block.

-## Transaction managment
+## Transaction management

-Each `Transaction` has to be started, used and finally either, committed or rolled back.
+Each `Transaction` has to be started, used and finally, either committed or rolled back.

 **neotypes** provides 3 ways of interacting with `Transactions`, designed for different use cases.